Visual formatting model

 <p>, which generates a box, and then another anonymous box.

 Something to consider about these anonymous boxes is that they inherit styles from their direct parent, but you cannot change how they look by targeting the anonymous box.
 In my examples, I am using a direct child selector to target the children of the container.
-This does not change the anonymous boxes, as they are not a child of the parent block.
+This does not change the anonymous boxes, as they are not "elements" as such.

 Inline anonymous boxes are created when a string is split by an inline element, for example, a sentence that includes a section wrapped with